aredn/documentation/arednGettingStarted/node_admin.rst

 Tunnel settings
 +++++++++++++++

-Click on the **Tunnels** section to open the tunnel configuration display as shown below.
+Highlight and click the section displaying your node's **Tunnels** to open the tunnel configuration display as shown below.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-tunnels.png
    :alt: Admin Tunnel Settings 1